FullHuman/purgecss-docs/extractors.md

 ## Creating an extractor

 An extractor is a simple class with one static method.
-The method `extract` takes the content of a file as a string and return an array of selectors[^1].
+The method `extract` takes the content of a file as a string and returns an array of selectors[^1].
 By convention, the name of the npm package is `purge-from-[typefile]` \(e.g. purge-from-pug\).
 Using this convention will allow users to look at the list of extractor on npm by searching `purge-from`

 ```javascript